Raian-Rahman/cricstan-a_cricket_tournament_management_system/README.md

 for Database we used : ORACLE DATABASE 10g XE

 contributors:
-1.Raian Rahman
+1.Raian Rahman <br>
-2.Rizvi Hasan
+2.Rizvi Hasan <br>
-3.Abdullah al Farhad
+3.Abdullah al Farhad <br>
-4.Shahriar Nur Nahin
+4.Shahriar Nur Nahin <br>

 Description:
-The main idea....
+This project is a cricket tournament management system.
+It was done as a part of our visual programming lab project in undergraduate programme.
+The key features of this projects are:

+* Create Tournament
+* Generate fixture
+* Enter match scorecard
+* Generate insights of the match